uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 ### The `for...in` Loop

-The `for...in` loop allows you to iterate over the properties of an object:
+The `for...in` loop allows you to iterate over the properties of an object.
+For example:

 ```js
 const task = {